 Pastors Trey and Sarah Hegar share what they’ve learned after eight years at First Presbyterian Church in Mt.
 Pleasant

-MT.
-PLEASANT, Iowa — When she sat for an interview this week, the Rev. Sarah Hegar, who directs congregational ministries at First Presbyterian Church in Mt.
+When she sat for a recent interview, the Rev. Sarah Hegar, who directs congregational ministries at First Presbyterian Church in Mt.
 Pleasant, Iowa, was still basking in the glow of having welcomed six confirmands into membership the previous weekend.
 They got there in part by studying Matthew 25 confirmation materials that asked the youth: How do you change the world?

 “I came away from last weekend on a high.
 They are so compassionate, thoughtful and hopeful,” Hager said of youth at the church.
 “They have such good ideas for getting involved.
 We should listen to them.”